We might be living in uncertain times, brought on by the coronavirus crisis, but the entrepreneurial spirit of many British SMEs remains undiminished.

 What sets Shire Leasing apart from other lenders is our personal approach to service delivery.
 Each client is given their own dedicated account manager who acts as a single point of contact, keeping applicants informed throughout the whole process and building up a trusted relationship and rapport that’s nigh on impossible to get from a bank.

-However, you can avoid picking up the phone for an update on the status of your application or to view agreement documents via Shire Leasing’s members’ club platform, accessible through the website.
+Once you have agreed a deal with Shire Leasing, you can view agreement documents via our members’ club platform, accessible through the website.
 This enables you to access your account online, including settlements and VAT schedules thus saving you precious time.

 Another huge advantage of working with Shire Leasing is the fast turnaround times of credit decisions.
 Typically you will find out in under 4 hours whether you will be able to access finance or not so you can make swift and efficient decisions in the best interests of your business.
 With acceptance rates upwards of 75%, even in these testing times, the answer is most likely to be the one you wanted.